sjl/.plan/README.markdown

 Finished The Character of Physical Law by Feynman.
 A bunch went over my head, but it was still a good read.

+# April 2019

+## 2019-04-12

+My [MakerLisp Machine](https://makerlisp.com/) arrived.
+Going to put it together and brain dump along the way.

+I had previously downloaded and extracted `makerlisp.zip`, and committed the result into a Mercurial repo.
+Just to be safe I wanted to see if it had been updated since a couple of days ago.
+I downloaded it again, moved it into the repo, and then `rm -rf src doc RELEASE` and `unzip makerlisp.zip`.
+Then an `hg diff` showed me the changes.
+Maybe this process could be made easier (e.g. by just letting me clone the git repo?) but it's easy enough to script up if necessary.

+Used my new SD card reader to get at the SD card.
+It was FAT32 as expected, so nothing to mess around with there.
+Had to first get it mounted, and of course mounting anything is a giant pain in the ass on Linux.
+I miss MacOS.
+Ended up using `udisksctl mount -b /dev/sdc1` to mount the thing without dicking around with `fstab`.
+Then `cp -rt /media/sjl/…mountpoint…/ src/uSDimage/*` to actually copy the files.
+It was pretty fast.  `udisksctl unmount -b /dev/sdc1` to eject.

+Installed the battery.

+Wiring up the VGA controller and USB keyboard controller.
+Almost messed up — the RX pin goes to PD0 and the C pin goes to PB1.
+Note it's D and B, not the same letter!

+VGA cable is quite beefy, not perfect for routing around everything.
+But it does the job.

+After connecting everything and plugging it in, it works!
+The screen looks a little odd because there appear to be two prompts.
+I wonder if the graphics mode is wonky.

+Had some issues getting the keyboard working:

+* The documentation says to make sure the RX jumper isn't connected.
+The board came this way, so that was fine.
+* But the board came with the TX jumper jumped, and I had to *remove* that to get the keyboard to work.
+* Then I tried to use some other USB keyboards, because the 40% one is just too painful to type on.
+The Realforce 104 worked fine, but my HHKB and my UHKs didn't work at all.
+They're getting power (they light up) but typing doesn't work at all.

+Setting the time and date worked great.
+They persist across restarts and such.

+After evaluating some stuff, the screen seems to be garbled.
+Not sure exactly what I need to do/configure to get the screen working properly.
+Evaluating `(cls)` does clear the screen back to the beginning, so I can use that for now.